Khalid-Alharbi/meals_app/README.md

 # meals_app

-A new Flutter project.
+the meal app to practice the ability to navigate between screen and being able to send data through the navigation function and back to the previous screen without state management

 ## Getting Started

-the meal app to practice the ability to navigate between screen and being able to send data through the navigation function
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: